openjdk/jfx/tests/manual/monkey/README.md

 ## Prerequisites

-JavaFX SDK is required to build the tool.
-You can use a JavaFX SDK that you build or you can download the JavaFX SDK.
-The latest SDK can be found here:
+JavaFX SDK 24+ and JDK 23+ are required to build and run the tool.
+You can use a JavaFX SDK that you build or you can download the JavaFX SDK found here:

 https://jdk.java.net/

 ## Build

 The tool uses `ant` to build a non-modular JAR.
-You'll need to specify the path to JavaFX SDK 20+ (using absolute path, the script apparently does not understand ~ symbols):
+You'll need to specify the path to JavaFX SDK using absolute path:
 ```
 ant -Djavafx.home=<JAVAFX>
 ```

 ## Run

-The tool requires JDK 23+ and JavaFX 24+.

 To launch, specify the path to the JavaFX SDK lib/ folder on the command line, example: